staabm/staabm.github.io/_posts/2023-05-18-doctor-rst-speedup.md

 Disclaimer: I had never used this tool before and also have zero experience with RST file format.

-At the time of writing running the linter run over the symfony-docs repo takes about 50 seconds in the GitHub Actions workflow.
+At the time of writing running the linter over the symfony-docs repo takes about 50 seconds in the GitHub Actions workflow.
 Lets run DOCtor-RST version 1.46.0 locally on my mac against symfony-docs@ff62e1203 to get a baseline:

 ```